DevNahidHasan/DevNahidHasan/README.md

 # Hi there 👋, I'm S M Nahid Hasan
+**Java Spring Boot Developer**

+I’m a Computer Science student with a passion for backend development.
+I’m currently focused on learning Java Spring Boot and Microservices, building the foundation to design and develop scalable systems that solve real-world problems.

+On the frontend, I’ve just started with JavaScript, strengthening my understanding of core web concepts.
+My next steps are to explore TypeScript for added structure and reliability, and then move into Angular to apply those skills in creating responsive, user-friendly interfaces.

 ## **🛠️ Technical Skills**
 From logic to deployment—these are the tools behind the code.<br>